Enophrys diceraus: Distribution and habitat

 Enophrys diceraus is found in the subarctic part of the Pacific Ocean from the northern Sea of Japan to Point Hope in Alaska and in the Chukchi Sea to Amchitka Island in the Aleutians.
-It is a benthic species of coastal waters dound at depths between 2 and 200 m over substrates of sand, mud and rock.
+It is a benthic species of coastal waters found at depths between 2 and 200 m over substrates of sand, mud and rock.

 Biology

 Enophrys diceraus eats benthic invertebrates, especially crustaceans and molluscs, although adults eat brittlestars too, The adults move into shallow water to spawn, the juvenile settle at lengths between 13 and 24 mm and they become sexually mature at 18 cm.
 They form aggregations for feeding and spawning in the south of their range in Peter the Great Bay and in central parts along the mainland Asian coast and off the southern part of Sakhalin.
 These do not occur in the northern part of their range.